ePrint Driver Update

-FedEx Express packages may be sent from the BMO.
-Payment should be made by your personal credit card.
-Blank FedEx airbills may be used for your personal shipments.
-These forms may be obtained from the FedEx area, located off of the main lobby of the Magat Academic Center beside the elevator.
-FedEx Express picks up from Fuqua Monday through Friday at 4:00 PM.
+FedEx Express packages may be shipped from the Building Management Office (BMO).
+Payment should be made using your personal credit card via your online FedEx account.
+The FedEx Express pick up area is located off of the main lobby of the Magat Academic Center beside the elevator.
+FedEx Express picks up from Fuqua Monday-Friday between 4 PM - 5 PM.
 If your shipment is not in the FedEx Express pick up area by 4:00 PM, there is a chance your package will be delayed by 1 business day.

 BLUF: Pets are not allowed in the Fuqua building or outside on the immediate premises, excluding authorized service animals and working animals as defined below.
 Emotional support animals are also not allowed in the Fuqua building.